TOMToolkit/tom_base/docs/managing_data/single_target_data_service.rst

 at the end of the query, storing the result file or files.
-If queries to your service are expected to take a long time and you would like to make them asynchronously (not blocking the UI while calling), then follow the example in the `atlas implementation <https://github.com/TOMToolkit/tom_base/blob/dev/tom_dataproducts/single_target_data_service/atlas.py>`_ and place your actual asynchronous query method in your module's ``tasks.py`` file so it can be found by dramatiq.
-Like in the atlas implementation, your code should check to see if ``django_dramatiq`` is in the settings ``INSTALLED_APPS`` before trying to enqueue it with dramatiq.
+If queries to your service are expected to take a long time and you would like to make them asynchronously (not blocking the UI while calling), then follow the example in the `atlas implementation <https://github.com/TOMToolkit/tom_base/blob/dev/tom_dataproducts/single_target_data_service/atlas.py>`_ and place your actual asynchronous query method in your module's ``tasks.py`` file so it can be found by django-tasks.
+Like in the atlas implementation, your code should check to see if the current task backend is asynchronous or immediate and handle the result appropriately.

 The ``get_data_product_type`` method should return the name of your new data product type you are going to define a DataProcessor for.
 This must match the name you add to ``DATA_PROCESSORS`` and ``DATA_PRODUCT_TYPES`` in your ``settings.py``.
 You will also need to define a
 `DataProcessor <https://github.com/TOMToolkit/tom_base/blob/dev/tom_dataproducts/data_processor.py#L46>`_
 for this data type.

 Subclass BaseSingleTargetDataServiceQueryForm: